Skip to content

 Rename and optionally retype individual endpoint parameters.
 This provides better API ergonomics by replacing positional parameter names ($1, $2) or internal parameter names (_old_name) with cleaner, user-facing names.

-Works on all endpoint types — functions, procedures, CRUD, and SQL file endpoints.
+Works on all endpoint types — functions, procedures, and SQL file endpoints.

 TIP